-- 7.6.
-Shares may be pledged by the holder thereof and a usufruct on shares can be granted, provided that, regardless of the terms of such pledge or usufruct, the Company will not be under the obligation to honor voting rights or rights of distribution of the usufructee or pledgee and provided further that the Company for the purposes of recognizing ownership, the right to vote, the right to receive dividends or other distributions and notices or for any other matter relating to a "stockholder" as set out in these Articles of Incorporation, shall only recognize the registered owner of the shares. - 7.7.
-The provisions of the preceding paragraphs shall also apply in the event of a division of joint ownership. - 7.8.
+7.6.
+Shares may be pledged by the holder thereof and a usufruct on shares can be granted, provided that, regardless of the terms of such pledge or usufruct, the Company will not be under the obligation to honor voting rights or rights of distribution of the usufructee or pledgee and provided further that the Company for the purposes of recognizing ownership, the right to vote, the right to receive dividends or other distributions and notices or for any other matter relating to a "stockholder" as set out in these Articles of Incorporation, shall only recognize the registered owner of the shares.

+7.7.
+The provisions of the preceding paragraphs shall also apply in the event of a division of joint ownership.

+7.8.
 If any stockholder shall establish to the satisfaction of the Board of Directors or the Registrar that his share certificate has been lost or destroyed, then, at his request, a duplicate may be issued under such conditions and guarantees (which, if required by the Registrar or the Board of Directors, may include the provision of an indemnity bond issued by an insurance company or other type of financial institution or entity) as the Board of Directors or the Registrar shall determine.
 By the issuance of the new share certificates on which shall be recorded that it is a duplicate, the old certificate in place of which the new one has been issued shall become null and void.
 The Board of Directors or the Registrar may authorize the exchange of new share certificates for mutilated share certificates.
-In such case the mutilated share certificates shall be delivered to the Company and shall be canceled immediately.
-The cost of a duplicate or new certificate and any proper expenses incurred by the Company in connection with the issuance thereof may, at the option of the Board of Directors or the Registrar, be charged to the stockholder.
+In such case the mutilated share certificate and any proper expenses incurred by the Company in connection with the issuance thereof may, at the option of the Board of Directors or the Registrar, be charged to the stockholder.